AlbinDalbert/CLI-Toolbox/README.md

-# Terminal Toolbox
+# CLI Toolbox
-Tools for making a simple and good looking terminal interface.
+Tools for making a simple and good looking CLI.
 Design primarily for programs with multiple sub-programs.

 ## About